Kitware/VTK/Documentation/dev/git/develop.md

     Do: test

-  `@kwrobot` will add an award emoji to the comment to indicate that it was process and also trigger all jobs that are awaiting manual interaction in the merge request's pipeline.
+  `@kwrobot` will add an award emoji to the comment to indicate that it was processed and trigger all jobs that are awaiting manual interaction in the merge request's pipeline.

   The `Do: test` command accepts the following arguments:

-  * `--named <regex>` or `-n <regex>`: Trigger jobs matching `<regex>` wnywhere in their name.
+  * `--named <regex>` or `-n <regex>`: Trigger jobs matching `<regex>` anywhere in their name.
 Job names may be seen on the merge request's pipeline page.
   * `--stage <stage>` or `-s <stage>`: Only affect jobs in a given stage.
 Stage names may be seen on the merge request's pipeline page.
-Note that the names are determined by what is in the `.gitlab-ci.yml` file ane may be capitalized in the web page, so lowercasing the webpage's display name for stages may be required.
+Note that the stage names are determined by what is in the `.gitlab-ci.yml` file and may be capitalized in the web page, so lowercasing the webpage's display name for stages may be required.
   * `--action <action>` or `-a <action>`: The action to perform on the jobs.